 - Shape dough into a small log and divide the pastry into 6 parts.
 Roll each piece into a 7" circle (a salad plate is about the right size.
 There are also baking mats with various circle sizes)

-- Place circles on cookie sheet, poke each round with fork, and sprinkle with 1-2 tsp. of sugar to cover.
+Place circles on cookie sheet, poke each round with fork, and sprinkle with 1-2 tsp. of sugar to cover.
 Bake for 12- 15 minutes until light golden brown.
+The sugar will caramelize while baking.

 - For the cream filling: